 git to help us with later installations, and some packages that we will need as dependencies and build dependencies for Node:

-sudo apt-get update sudo apt-get install mongodb-org git build-essential openssl libssl-dev pkg-config
+sudo apt-get install mongodb-org git build-essential openssl libssl-dev pkg-config

 Once the installation is complete, we can move on to building Node.